ivan-magda/ml-notebooks/NOTES.md

 <img src="./images/classification/precision.png">
 <img src="./images/classification/recall.png">
 <img src="./images/classification/confusion-matrix.png">

+## Training Deep Neural Nets

+### 1. Is it okay to initialize all the weights to the same value as long as that value is selected randomly using He initialization?
+No, all weights should be sampled independently; they should not all have the same initial value.
+One important goal of sampling weights randomly is to break symmetries: if all the weights have the same initial value, even if that value is not zero, then symmetry is not broken (i.e., all neurons in a given layer are equivalent), and backpropagation will be unable to break it.
+Concretely, this means that all the neurons in any given layer will always have the same weights.
+It’s like having just one neuron per layer, and much slower.
+It is virtually impossible for such a configuration to converge to a good solution.

+### 2. Is it okay to initialize the bias terms to 0?
+It is perfectly fine to initialize the bias terms to zero.
+Some people like to initialize them just like weights, and that’s okay too; it does not make much difference.

+### 3. Name three advantages of the ELU activation function over ReLU.
+A few advantages of the ELU function over the ReLU function are:
+- It can take on negative values, so the average output of the neurons in any given layer is typically closer to 0 than when using the ReLU activation function (which never outputs negative values).
+This helps alleviate the vanishing gradients problem.
+- It always has a nonzero derivative, which avoids the dying units issue that can affect ReLU units.
+- It is smooth everywhere, whereas the ReLU’s slope abruptly jumps from 0 to 1 at z = 0.
+Such an abrupt change can slow down Gradient Descent because it will bounce around z = 0.

+### 4. In which cases would you want to use each of the following activation functions: ELU, leaky ReLU (and its variants), ReLU, tanh, logistic, and softmax?
+The ELU activation function is a good default.
+If you need the neural network to be as fast as possible, you can use one of the leaky ReLU variants instead (e.g., a simple leaky ReLU using the default hyperparameter value).
+The simplicity of the ReLU activation function makes it many people’s preferred option, despite the fact that they are generally outperformed by the ELU and leaky ReLU.
+However, the ReLU activation function’s capability of outputting precisely zero can be useful in some cases.
+The hyperbolic tangent (tanh) can be useful in the output layer if you need to output a number between –1 and 1, but nowadays it is not used much in hidden layers.
+The logistic activation function is also useful in the output layer when you need to estimate a probability (e.g., for binary classification), but it is also rarely used in hidden layers (there are exceptions — for example, for the coding layer of variational autoencoders).
+Finally, the softmax activation function is useful in the output layer to output probabilities for mutually exclusive classes, but other than that it is rarely (if ever) used in hidden layers.

+### 5. What may happen if you set the `momentum` hyperparameter too close to 1 (e.g., 0.99999) when using a `MomentumOptimizer`?
+If you set the `momentum` hyperparameter too close to 1 (e.g., 0.99999) when using a `MomentumOptimizer`, then the algorithm will likely pick up a lot of speed, hopefully roughly toward the global minimum, but then it will shoot right past the minimum, due to its momentum.
+Then it will slow down and come back, accelerate again, overshoot again, and so on.
+It may oscillate this way many times before converging, so overall it will take much longer to converge than with a smaller `momentum` value.

+### 6. Name three ways you can produce a sparse model.
+One way to produce a sparse model (i.e., with most weights equal to zero) is to train the model normally, then zero out tiny weights.
+For more sparsity, you can apply **ℓ1** regularization during training, which pushes the optimizer toward sparsity.
+A third option is to combine **ℓ1** regularization with *dual averaging*, using TensorFlow’s `FTRLOptimizer` class.

+### 7. Does dropout slow down training?
+Does it slow down inference (i.e., making predictions on new instances)?
+Yes, dropout does slow down training, in general roughly by a factor of two.
+However, it has no impact on inference since it is only turned on during training.

 Géron, Aurélien.
 Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems .
 O'Reilly Media.
 Kindle Edition.